VowpalWabbit/vowpal_wabbit/README.md

 You should be able to build the *vowpal wabbit* on most systems with:
 ```
+$ ./configure
 $ make
 $ make test    # (optional)
 ```

+`configure --help` will give you all the options that you can pass to `configure` in order to fine-tune your compilation process.

 If that fails, try:
 ```